danintel/sawtooth-faq/transaction-processing.rst

 Can a Validator Node have multiple TPs (processes) running for the same TF?
 ---------------------------------
 Yes, one or more TPs, handling the same or different Transaction Families, may be running and register with a validator.
-This is one way to achive parallelism.
+This is one way to achieve parallelism.
 Another way to achieve parallelism is to write a multi-threaded TP.
 The transactions are sent to transaction processors supporting the same transaction family in a round-robin fashion.